With few options, Iran and Europe try to save nuclear deal

 They include retaliatory sanctions, allowing the European Investment Bank to invest directly in Iran and coordinating euro-denominated credit lines from European governments.
 But the reach of the U.S. financial system, the dominance of the dollar and the presence of European companies’ operations in the United States all weaken any potential EU measures.

-“It is going to be very difficult for us to preserve the economic benefits of the Iran deal,” one senior European diplomat said.
-“We will try to uphold our side of the bargain.”
+“It is going to be very difficult for us to preserve the economic benefits of the Iran deal,” said a second senior European diplomat said.

 Additional reporting Gabriela Baczynska, Editing by Richard Balmforth, David Stamp, William Maclean